Derbyshire sign Pakistan's Haider Ali for 2023 season

-London [UK], January 27 (ANI): Derbyshire County Cricket Club (DCCC) have signed Pakistan international batter, Haider Ali, for the entire 2023 season, the club announced on Friday.
+Derby [UK], January 28 (ANI): Derbyshire signed Pakistan international batter, Haider Ali, for the entire 2023 season.

-Ali, one of the world's most exciting young prospects at just 22 years old, has played 35 matches for his country, including two appearances at the recent ICC Twenty20 World Cup, where Pakistan finished as runners-up.
+Ali, an exciting young prospect at just 22 years old, has played 35 matches for his country, including two appearances at the recent ICC Twenty20 World Cup, where Pakistan finished as runners-up.

 In 33 International T20 appearances, Ali has scored 499 runs, including three half-centuries, one of which came against England at Emirates Old Trafford in 2020.